FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Dataset Details

 \subsection{Overview of Datasets}

-We evaluated FluoCLIP on three datasets used in Sec.~\ref{sec:analysis} and Sec.~\ref{sec:experiments}: \textbf{FocusPath}~\citep{hosseini2019encoding}, \textbf{BBBC006}~\citep{ljosa2012annotated}, and our fluorescence microscopy dataset \textbf{FluoMix}.
-To ensure consistent training across datasets, all z-stacks were reorganized into discrete focus levels, ranging from in-focus to severely defocused, following the ordinal labeling protocol described in the main paper (Sec.~\ref{sec:dataset}).
-Representative examples from each dataset are shown in Fig.~\ref{fig:datasets} and Fig.~\ref{fig:datasets_stain}.
+We evaluated FluoCLIP on three datasets used in Section~\ref{sec:analysis} and Section~\ref{sec:experiments}: \textbf{FocusPath}~\citep{hosseini2019encoding}, \textbf{BBBC006}~\citep{ljosa2012annotated}, and our fluorescence microscopy dataset \textbf{FluoMix}.
+To ensure consistent training across datasets, all z-stacks were reorganized into discrete focus levels, ranging from in-focus to severely defocused, following the ordinal labeling protocol described in the main paper (Section~\ref{sec:dataset}).
+Representative examples from each dataset are shown in Figure~\ref{fig:datasets} and Figure~\ref{fig:datasets_stain}.
 The former illustrates focus-level (rank) variations across datasets, whereas the latter highlights stain-dependent visual differences across the three datasets.